xrootd/howto/docs/tpc/WLCGx509TPC.md

     a `server` or `proxy server`, based on which one has the files wanted by the client.
 (A redirector is usually lightweight, require very little resource).

+If there is only a single node, it is either a `server` or a `proxy server`.

-So before moving forward, ask youself
+**So before moving forward, ask youself**

-  * Do I run DTN or do I have access to storage
+  * Do I run DTN or do I have filesystem access to storage
   * Is this a local filesystem or a shared filesystem?
   * Do I run a single node, or a cluster.

-An example WLCG TPC setup will cover the following:
+**An example WLCG TPC setup will cover the following:**

   1. TPC services described in the above use case scenarios:
     - `DTN` vs `local posix file system` vs `share posix file system`